Costa Rica Itineraries: The Land of Adventures

-You don't just visit Costa Rica ... you experience it!
-And it's impossible to experience it all in one trip.
+Costa Rica offers exhilarating adventures, breathtaking natural wonders, wild wildlife encounters, and spectacularly unique ecolodges.
+While not an easy or relaxing vacation, it’s one you'll never forget!
+With so much eco-diversity, Costa Rica offers a range of itineraries to choose from, which means it's impossible to experience the destination in one trip.
 But that's okay, because once you visit, you will be back!
 We've now been twice, and I still feel like we've just scratched the surface of experiencing all that is Costa Rica.

 To get a sense of Costa Rica's uniqueness, just look at the numbers: